 Step 3 - delete contents of DataStore folder

-This next step may seem a little technical, but don't be put off, as it creates no damage (and you have that Restore Point to fall back on as an extra safety net).
+This next step may seem a little technical (to see a step by step guide click here), but don't be put off, as it creates no damage (and you have that Restore Point to fall back on as an extra safety net).

 Navigate on your computer to C:\Windows > SoftwareDistribu